Padayappa: Legacy

-Scenes and dialogues from the film were parodied in various other films such as Thirupathi Ezhumalai Venkatesa (1999), En Purushan Kuzhandhai Maadhiri (2001), Annai Kaligambal (2003), Sivaji (2007).
-Vel (2007), Siva Manasula Sakthi (2009), Malai Malai (2009), Vanakkam Chennai (2013), All in All Azhagu Raja (2013) and Anbanavan Asaradhavan Adangadhavan (2017).
+Scenes and dialogues from the film were parodied in various other films such as Thirupathi Ezhumalai Venkatesa (1999), En Purushan Kuzhandhai Maadhiri (2001), Annai Kaligambal (2003), Sivaji: The Boss (2007).
+Vel (2007), Siva Manasula Sakthi (2009), Malai Malai (2009), Vanakkam Chennai (2013), and All in All Azhagu Raja (2013).

 Padayappa was also parodied in the Star Vijay comedy series Lollu Sabha, in an episode appropriately named Vadayappa.

 To celebrate the 39th anniversary of Rajinikanth in the film industry, Digitally Inspired Media, a Chennai-based digital agency, made 39 posters of some of his films, in which Padayappa was included.
 The posters feature one "punch" line from the film, a representative image, and the year of the film's release.
 On Rajinikanth's 64th birthday, an agency named Minimal Kollywood Posters designed posters of Rajinikanth's films, in which the Minion characters from the Despicable Me franchise are dressed as Rajinikanth.
 The digital art was hand drawn on a digital pad by Gautham Raj.
 One of the posters depicted a minion sitting on a swing and dressed like Rajinikanth's character in Padayappa, reminiscent of the swing scene.
 In the 2022 film Naai Sekar, many of the animal characters are named after Rajinikanth films, including a labrador dog named Padayappa.

+On 13 June 2025, the then Chief Minister of Tamil Nadu, M. K. Stalin, referring to a comic scene from Padayappa, said, “There is a dialogue—he is the groom, but the shirt he is wearing is mine.
+Similarly, the Union Government may launch the schemes, but we [Tamil Nadu] are responsible for providing the funds".
+The next day, there was a follow-up post from his Twitter handle, containing two screenshots from the said scene.
+Nearly two weeks later, he repeated the reference in a speech.